ShrutiKawa/Trovio/README.md

 To run Cypress tests in interactive mode, follow these steps:

 1. Open a terminal in your project's root directory.
-2. Run the following command to open the Cypress Test Runner: npm run cypress
+2. Run the following command to open the Cypress Test Runner:<br>
+   npm run cypress<br>
    Cypress Test Runner will open, allowing you to select and run individual test files or suites by clicking on them.

 Observe the test execution in the Cypress Test Runner interface.